BMO Capital Markets slashes price target on Canopy Growth Corporation [CGC] – find out why.

 Insider trade positions for Canopy Growth Corporation [CGC]

-There are presently around $189 million, or 14.16% of CGC stock, in the hands of institutional investors.
-The top three institutional holders of CGC stocks are: VANGUARD GROUP INC with ownership of 7,878,052, which is approximately 3.6% of the company’s market cap and around 35.86% of the total institutional ownership; ETF MANAGERS GROUP, LLC, holding 7,325,327 shares of the stock with an approximate value of $24.03 million in CGC stocks shares; and D. E. SHAW & CO., INC., currently with $13.36 million in CGC stock with ownership of nearly 138.355% of the company’s market capitalization.
+There are presently around $195 million, or 14.16% of CGC stock, in the hands of institutional investors.
+The top three institutional holders of CGC stocks are: VANGUARD GROUP INC with ownership of 8,099,679, which is approximately 2.813% of the company’s market cap and around 35.86% of the total institutional ownership; ETF MANAGERS GROUP, LLC, holding 7,856,049 shares of the stock with an approximate value of $30.01 million in CGC stocks shares; and MILLENNIUM MANAGEMENT LLC, currently with $12.04 million in CGC stock with ownership of nearly New of the company’s market capitalization.